The fire at River Studio on November 23rd, 2016

 15 Foot Other Side of Eden Commission Continues…

-Andrew's sculpture Other Side of Eden has proven to be one of his most popular and intriguing works.
-Originally cast in 1980 in a 22" version (edition sold out) Andrew, always seeing the work much larger, on his own created and cast a 62" version in 1991 (edition of 9 with 4 left).
-In 2003 a 37" version was commissioned by a patron in an edition of 12 (5 left in this edition).
+Andrew’s sculpture Other Side of Eden has proven to be one of his most popular and intriguing works.
+Originally cast in 1980 in a 22″ version (edition sold out) Andrew, always seeing the work much larger, on his own created and cast a 62″ version in 1991 in an edition of 9 (4 left in this edition).
+In 2003 a 37″ version was commissioned by a patron in an edition of 12 (4 left in this edition).